manpagez: man pages & more

 DESCRIPTION

-A long parameter set to 1 tells the library to follow any Location:
+This option tells the library to follow Location: header redirects that

-header redirects that an HTTP server sends in a 30x response.
-The
+an HTTP server sends in a 30x response.
+The Location: header can

-Location: header can specify a relative or an absolute URL to follow.
+specify a relative or an absolute URL to follow.
+The long parameter

-to limit the number of redirects libcurl follows.
+CURLOPT_MAXREDIRS(3) is used to limit the number of redirects libcurl

 libcurl restricts what protocols it automatically follow redirects to.